 (1) A security officer must not use a dog in connection with the performance of any licensed activity for the business unless the officer has successfully completed an approved training course in the handling of guard dogs.

-(2) This condition does not apply until the day that is 12 months after the day on which the Security and Related Activities (Control) Amendment Regulations (No. 2) 2009 regulation 30 commences 1.
+[(2) deleted]

 [Clause 4A inserted in Gazette 4 Dec 2009 p.
-4910.]
+4910; amended in Gazette 29 Jul 2016 p.
+3249.]

 4. Arming security officers